orthecreedence/cl-hash-util/README.md

 Collecting-hash-table
 ---------------------

-A collection macro that builds and outputs a hash-table.
+A collection macro that builds and outputs a hash table.
 To add to the hash table, call the collect function with a key and a value from within the scope of the collecting-hash-table macro.
 The value will be inserted or combined with existing values according to the specified mode.